Spare-Network/pool-reference/SPECIFICATION.md

 See [Farmer authentication](#farmer-authentication) for the specification of `authentication_token`.

 #### payload.proof_of_space
-The proof of space in chia-blockchain format.
+The proof of space in spare-blockchain format.

 #### payload.proof_of_space.challenge
 The challenge of the proof of space, computed from the signage point or end of subslot.